zytx800/Notes-on-Bypassing-Internet-Censorship/softether/README.md

 sudo vpncmd

 # Enter 1 - Management of VPN Server or VPN Bridge
-# Enter 127.0.0.1:5555 - when prompted Hostname of IP address of destination
+# Enter 127.0.0.1:5555 - When prompted Hostname of IP address of destination
-# Enter <empty> - when prompted Virtual Hub Name
+# Enter <empty> or DEFAULT - When prompted Virtual Hub Name

 # To set server password
 ServerPasswordSet